wix-incubator/chai-react-element/README.md

 $ npm install chai-react-element
 ```

-*Note*: currently only React 0.13.x is supported.
+> Note: currently only React 0.13.x is supported.
 Work on moving to React 0.14.x will commence in the near future.

 ```javascript
 import chai, {expect} from 'chai';